astagi/python-limit-requests/README.md

 ## Setup

-Configure redis and make it running on the default port `6379`.
+Configure [Redis](https://redis.io/) and make it running on the default port `6379`.
 Then install Python dependencies

 ```sh
 pip install redis